Baby Medicine Kit!

 8. Vicks baby rub– I can’t even remember how many times I have used this, especially at night time.
 Works great, put it on their chest, back of neck and tops of feet. *Please be advised that this product is meant for babies 3 months or older.

 9. Benadryl cream or Hydrocortisone cream– I live on the west coast of Florida.
-There are bugs!
-Ants, mosquitoes, gnat’s, etc. At some point, your baby will get a bug bite and very easily can get infected.
+Which means, there are lots of bugs!
+Ants, mosquitoes, gnat’s, etc. At some point, your baby will get a bug bite and that bite can very easily can get infected.
 As a result, when Sofia first got bit by a mosquito, her bites were so big they looked like welts and yes they got infected.
 Go ahead, try telling a 6-month-old not to scratch.
 Ha!
 By having this stuff on hand, it will quickly help ease the itching.
 In a pinch, you can also use calamine lotion.

 These are my 9 essential baby medicine products I carry in my baby medical kit.
 Did I forget anything?
 What are some of your medicine kit essentials?
-Liked this list?
 Please comment or share with other parents!

 P.S.
 Don’t forget to become a subscriber and get access to my Free Mom Resource Library!